|

 employees work for the Veterans Health Administration, which operates the VA’s

 extensive network of hospitals, clinics and nursing homes.
-The smallest Cabinet-level department, with 4,245 workers, is

 the Department of Education.
 Trump, like many previous